synzen/MonitoRSS/docs/adr/README.md

 ## When NOT to write an ADR

 - Style preferences (prettier rules, naming conventions).
-Those go in `CLAUDE.md` or an `.editorconfig`.
 - Implementation details visible from the code itself.
 - Decisions specific to a single PR that don't constrain future work.